 - Please consider the age of the dog/puppy you want to adopt against your own age before applying.
-Whilst we understand life holds no guarantees we try to give every dog the best possible chance of a home for the rest of it's life.
+Whilst we understand life holds no guarantees Many Tears try to give every dog the best possible chance of a home for the rest of it's life.

-- Many Tears Animal Rescue will allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+- Many Tears do allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+However due to the fact that many of our ex-breeding dogs are extremely scared we will not rehome an ex-breeding dog where children are under 5 except in exceptional circumstances.
 We will discuss your circumstances and try to determine if the dog you're interested in will be suitable for your home/family/lifestyle/other pets.

 - If you already own a dog/cat that is not spayed/neutered we will consider your application depending on the dog you are applying for.
 However, Many Tears strongly recommends dogs are spayed/neutered for medical and ethical reasons.
 See our FAQ page for further information.

 - Your garden must be secure with a fence height relative to the size of dog you want to adopt.
 We usually only home a dog where there is a secure garden (not communal) and where the back garden is separate to the front.

 - We are looking for wonderful, responsible, forever homes.
 That means asking questions and trying to marry up the correct pet with the prospective family.
 We are not judgmental but we have a very large responsibility to make sure we do what's right for you and especially for our charges.